 Social Service Trip

 This trip runs on a biennial basis (in alternate years to the Italy trip) for students in Years 9, 10 and 11 (age 15 and above at the time of the trip).
-The school has been to The Philippines, Cambodia, Sri Lanka, India and will visit Cambodia in 2019.
+The school has been to The Philippines, Cambodia, Sri Lanka and India.

 Western Europe Study Tour

 Students and staff then crossed the continent to tour the Australian WW1 Battlefields.
 Visiting iconic and historically significant places such as Fromelles, Villers-Bretonneaux, Ypres in Belgium and the Somme Valley.
 Our students were privileged to officially participate in the Menin Gate Ceremony in Ypres.

 The tour then made its way to the magnificent city of Paris, where students experienced the artistic, historical and cultural assets of this amazing city.
 Parisian sites include the River Seine, Notre Dame Cathedral, Eiffel Tower, Versailles Palace and Gardens, The Louvre and many others.